 The great thing about Paid Member Subscriptions is that it automatically creates all three pages for you using shortcodes.
 If you’d like more control, you can edit the pages by opening them on the Edit Page screen.

-Once you have the WordPress membership plugin installed and activated to your website, you’ll notice the following pages have been created and published for you:
+Once you have the WordPress membership plugin installed and activated on your website, you’ll notice the following pages have been created and published for you:

 - Register – The WordPress plugin adds a registration form to the page that people can use to register for their membership tier of choice.

-- Account – This is the member account page which lets members edit their account information and manage subscriptions.
+- Account – This is the member account page that lets members edit their account information and manage subscriptions.
 You might want to rename the account page to something like My Membership Account or My Account.

 - Login – This is a simple login page that allows members to log in to the membership site and access content.